POETSII/tinsel/doc/Architecture.md

 The format of the code and data files is *verilog hex format*, which is easily produced using standard RISC-V compiler tools.

+As soon as the `go()` method is invoked, the boot loader activates all threads on all cores and invokes the application's `main()` function.
+When the application is running (and hence the boot loader is not running) HostLink methods that communicate with the boot loader should not be called.
+When the application returns from `main()`, all but one thread on each core are killed, and the remaining threads reenter the boot loader.

 ## A. DE5-Net Synthesis Report